JYA Leadership Academy

 Lindsay serves as a sport psychologist and psychophysiologist meeting the performance and clinical needs of both summer and winter National Team athletes.
 She was a student athlete at UPenn, and has her Masters and Doctoral degrees from Boston University in Counseling Psychology, with a specialization in sport performance.
 She serves an as adjunct faculty member at the University of Denver’s Graduate School of Professional Psychology.
 Dr. Shaw has authored numerous peer reviewed journals, book chapters, and other publications.
 She frequently presents her work to professional associations.
 Dr. Shaw has developed, advised and provided training for psychophysiology labs in elite athlete training centers and National Olympic Committees domestically and abroad.

-Miki serves as a Vice President at Valor and is responsible for overseeing performance monitoring and metrics across Valor’s portfolio companies.
-Prior to joining Valor, Miki served in a variety of sales and operations positions at Tesla over a period of seven years.
-As Director of Worldwide Deliveries, she grew a small, local team into a global customer service and logistics organization, scaling Tesla’s vehicle delivery operation to match a five-fold increase in production.
-Miki also helped pioneer Tesla’s early sales model, training new recruits and leading dozens of store openings during the company’s period of rapid retail expansion.
+Miki has over 10 years of experience at high growth companies and is passionate about commercializing disruptive technologies.
+In 2020, she joined Zipline as US General Manager, where she’s currently focused on building the company’s strategic partnerships team.
+Prior to Zipline, Miki served as Vice President at Valor Equity Partners, where she led operating projects at portfolio companies.
+Prior to Valor, Miki spent seven years at Tesla.
+As Director of Worldwide Deliveries, she grew a small, local team into a global organization, scaling Tesla’s delivery operation to match a five-fold increase in production.
+Miki also helped pioneer Tesla’s early sales model, training new recruits and leading dozens of store openings in North America.

 To drive growth I unlock companies’ best kept secrets–their high-potential leaders just below the executive level.
 In succession planning meetings they are often deemed “ready in two years,” where they may stay indefinitely.
 Through targeted programs and proven leadership tools and strategies, plus one-on-one coaching, I help high-potential leaders become “ready now.”
 Leaders get the skills they need to contribute more to the business, and the company gets a stronger, more capable leadership bench at all levels.